Alonso-del-Arte/chess/doc/Personalia.md

 ## R

 * **Richard Selig R&eacute;ti** &mdash; Chess champion and author of books and articles about chess.
 The opening 1.
-Nf3 is named after him.
+Nf3 is sometimes named after him.

 ## S